 How can I prevent grinding my teeth?

-We can provide bespoke, laboratory constructed oral devices that are worn while you sleep that have been developed to help stop you grinding and to protect your teeth and restorations form further damage.
+At Ascent Dental Care Malvern, we can provide bespoke, laboratory constructed oral devices that are worn while you sleep, that have been developed to help stop you grinding and to protect your teeth and restorations form further damage.

 Mouth Splint – Splints are made out of a hard, plastic material and will fit over the lower/upper teeth.